Iruesiri/Terraform/README.md

 - Providers : AWS, Azure, Gpc, kubernetes etc

   Terraform commands:
-  - Init
+  - Init: This initializes terraform by downloading plugins and providers to your local
-  - Refresh
+  - Refresh: It gives the current state of the infrastructure
-  - Plan
+  - Plan: It compares required output to what's existing currently and creates the plan that needs to be executed
-  - Apply
+  - Apply: This executes the plan, creates the resources
-  - Delete
+  - Destroy: Destroy the resources